Groestlcoin/electrum-grs-lite/README.md

 Make sure that you have JDK 8 installed before building.
 You can use [ant](http://ant.apache.org/bindownload.cgi) to build jar:

 - To build Linux version run command 'ant'.
 Obtained multicoin.jar can be found in out/artifacts/multicoin_jar/
-- To biuld MacOs version: run command 'ant mac'.
+- To biuld MacOs version: run command 'ant mac' (Available on MacOs platform).
 Obtained multicoin.dmg can be found in out/production/multicoin/wallet-mac/
-- To biuld Windows version: run command 'ant win'.
+- To biuld Windows version: run command 'ant win' (Available on MacOs or Windows platform).
 Obtained multicoin.exe can be found in out/production/multicoin/wallet-win/

 ## Installing app and dependencies

 - Application ceated for MacOs platform contains embedded java runtime and have'nt any dependencies.
 You need only run multicoin.dmg and drag'n'drop Multicoin app to Applications folder.
-- you need install [Java 8](http://java.com/) to run application On Linux or Windows platform.
+- you need install [Java 8](http://java.com/) to run application on Linux or Windows platform.

 ## Run app